GauravBindra/Asteroid-browser-agent/nova-act_approach/nova-act_bestpractices.md

    - The Tab key can cause field values to be reset in some forms
    - Use clicks outside the field instead to move focus

+5. **Navigation Complexity**
+   - Multi-section forms require clear navigation instructions
+   - Use conditional checks: "Check if you can see X, if not then scroll to find it"
+   - For navigation between tabs/sections, be very specific about location

+6. **Empty Section Detection**
+   - The agent may not realize it successfully navigated if content is empty
+   - Include expectations about what might be visible after navigation
+   - Handle cases where UI might be in a loading state

+## Known Limitations from Official Documentation

+1. Nova-ACT is unreliable with high-level prompts
+2. Cannot interact with elements hidden behind mouseover/hover states
+3. Cannot interact with browser window itself (browser modals)
+4. Will not solve CAPTCHAs (requires user intervention)

 ## Recommended Implementation Approach

 Based on these learnings, an optimized approach for form automation would be: